 Potential impacts are discussed in the Vulnerability subsection of this hazard profile, as well as the impacts of population changes and development trends.
 Current variability in vulnerability by jurisdiction, based on existing conditions, is discussed in these sections and jurisdictional annexes.
 Due to the uncertainty with climate change on tornadoes and windstorms, it would be speculative to define with further specificity the impacts related to climate change on each jurisdiction within the Region.
-Future updates to this plan should revisit this topic as scientific knowledge progresses.
+Future updates to this plan should revisit this topic as scientific knowledge progresses, and note any trends that may emerge over time.